andrei-pascanean/game-hunter/README.md

 # Future Next Steps

+We need something that will create a moat.
+Currently our only moat is time and interest.
+The backend API is free and can be used by anyone, so our data is not unique.

 - **Unsupervised Learning**: This can also be framed as an unsupervised learning problem, where descriptive statistics of each game can be used by a clustering algorithm to identify 'groups' of games.
 Ideally you would start with 2 groups that you hope the model learns as 'interesting' and 'not interesting'.

 - **Supervised Learning**: To make this a supervised learning problem, you need a target variable.
 The way to find a target is by taking your end-goal and using it as a KPI that is estimated through other metrics.
 In our example how 'interesting' a game is can be partially measured by interest after the game.
 A proxy for this would be number of views on a highlights reel.
 Maybe viewership during a game would also work, as it allows you to find the natural most-viewed games by people who are non-neutral.